top of page

 Hand-blown glass terraria embedded with gold as a conductive element.

-Each sculptural form houses living plants native to the Suomi Boreal, cultivating small, contained ecosystems within fragile, transparent membranes.
+Each sculptural form houses living plants native to the Suomi taiga and Canadian Boreal regions, cultivating small, contained ecosystems within fragile, transparent membranes.

 These objects function simultaneously as habitat and instrument.
 The glass bodies resonate, amplify, and translate subtle vibrations, air movement, touch, and the micro-activity of the enclosed plants, into evolving soundscapes.
 When activated by human presence, the sculptures become interfaces through which the body encounters plant life sonically and vibrationally.

-Audience participants engage the forms by wearing them, completing a circuit between human and non-human systems.
+Audience participants engage the forms by wearing or holding them, completing a circuit between human and non-human systems.
 In this act, the body becomes a conduit, entangled within a living acoustic ecology.

 At a time when human life is increasingly detached from non-human voices, this work responds to the accelerating loss of natural soundscapes and the ongoing extraction of forest ecologies.
 As environments are silenced through urbanization, climate change, ongoing war, and industrial expansion, our sensory relationship to the living world is diminished.